tartley/tartley.github.io/posts/the-works-of-larry-niven.md

 The aliens themselves weren't quite like any I've read before or since.
 The creepy sessile but sentient Grogs.
-The mysterious Outsiders, information brokers who are able to answer any question humanity has - if only we could afford the price.
-The warlike, carnivorous Kzin (surely an inspiration for Wing Commander's Kilrathi) - picture a species of vicious Chewbaccas, forever attacking humanity before they were ready.
+The mysterious Outsiders, information brokers who are able to answer any question humanity has - if only we could afford the prices.
+The warlike, carnivorous Kzinti (picture a species of vicious feline Chewbaccas - surely an inspiration for Wing Commander's Kilrathi) forever attacking humanity before they were quite ready.
 You can't help but almost feel sorry for them.
 By the times of Ringworld, representatives such as Speaker to Animals (named for his profession, interfacing with humans) are sufficiently adapted to working alongside humans to become formidable allies.

 Perhaps Niven's greatest alien race was The Pierson's Puppeteers - like an ostrich with two necks, each topped with a single eye and dexterous mouth,